open-contracting-extensions/ocds_subcontracting_extension/README.md

           "amount": 28000,
           "currency": "EUR"
         },
-        "details": "The painting and electricity tasks are subcontracted."
+        "description": "The painting and electricity tasks are subcontracted."
       }
     }
   ]